gomtl/golangmontreal.org/content/sponsorship.md

 ### Custom plans

-We're eager to work with you on ideas for "less conventional" sponsorships.
+We're eager to work with you on ideas for unique and unconvential sponsorships.
 We are always happy to work with innovators and local leaders.

 If you have a service or a product that you can provide for the event, we'll